Spotting the Early Signs of Alzheimer’s Disease

 • Order brain scans to rule out other possible causes

-As there is no cure for Alzheimer’s, doctors may focus on managing the disease through medications, mental and physical activities, even support groups.
+There is no cure for Alzheimer’s, so doctors often focus on managing the disease through medications, mental and physical activities and support groups.

 Differences Between Alzheimer’s Disease and Normal Aging